John Kundla: Minneapolis Lakers (1947–1959)

 Following the St. Paul's College of St. Thomas Tommies' 1946–47 season, the new professional franchise in town, the Minneapolis Lakers of the National Basketball League extended an offer to Kundla to coach the team.
 Kundla turned the offer down, however, as he was not impressed with the professional ranks.
 Team representatives returned, and this time the offer had been upped to $6,000 (twice his St. Thomas salary) and Kundla took the job at age 31.

 Kundla and the Lakers were immediately successful.
 A month into the 1947–48 season, future Hall of Fame center George Mikan became available when the Chicago American Gears, folded.
 Outhustling the rest of the NBL and the teams of the rival Basketball Association of America (BAA), the predecessor of the National Basketball Association (NBA), the Lakers signed Mikan.
-Kundla then guided the George Mikan-led Lakers, which also included star Jim Pollard, to the 1948 NBL title.
-The Lakers defeated the Washington Capitals and Coach Red Auerbach in the 1949 BAA Finals 4 games to 2.
+In a span of a week in April 1948, Kundla guided the George Mikan-led Lakers, which also included star Jim Pollard, to both the World Professional Basketball Tournament title and the NBL title.
+In the NBL finals, he Lakers defeated the Washington Capitals and Coach Red Auerbach in the 1949 BAA Finals 4 games to 2.

 Moving to the BAA for the 1948–49 season, which became the NBA in 1949–50, Kundla's Lakers won five NBA titles in six years, with 1951 being the only gap in the team's run, a season in which Mikan broke his ankle at the end of the campaign, thus allowing the Rochester Royals to defeat the Lakers in the Western Conference championship series three games to one.
 The first team to repeat as league champions then became the first team to three-peat, with Mikan fully healed for the 1951–52, 1952–53, and 1953–54 seasons.